 The Logitech G203 is a good and affordable gaming mouse that is very well-built for its price point.
 Its wired latency is very low and it feels responsive.
 However, it doesn't have the most ergonomic design and people with larger hands might think the mouse is too small for them.
-See our recommendations for the best wired mouse, the best gaming mouse, and the best mouse.
+See our recommendations for the best wired mouse, the best gaming mouse, the best cheap gaming mouse, and the best mouse.

 The Logitech G203 and the Razer DeathAdder Elite are both great wired gaming mice.
 While the Logitech is ambidextrous, the Razer is designed for right-handed use.
 The Logitech is also better for smaller hands for all grip types, though larger hands will be able to get a more comfortable grip with the Razer.
 They both have low latency, and a wide range of customizable CPIs, but the Razer has more programmable buttons.